DataDog/integrations-core/spark/README.md

 For Agent v6/7, create the `/etc/datadog-agent/conf.d/spark.d/conf.yaml` configuration file with the [proper values on each EMR node][14].

+### Successful check but no metrics are collected

+The Spark integration only collects metrics about running apps.
+If you have no currently running apps, the check will just submit a health check.

 ## Further Reading

 Additional helpful documentation, links, and articles: